 Explore Slavonia

-Slavonia, a rural region in eastern Croatia known for its wineOpens in a new tab. production, attracts tourists looking for good Croatian wine.
+Slavonia, a rural region in eastern Croatia known for its wine production, attracts tourists looking for good Croatian wine.
 Visit the wine-growing town of Zmajevac, which is not too far from the Hungarian and Serbian borders.
 Make sure to try the local wines and the region’s hallmark, fish paprikash.
 This tatsy dish is a paprika-laden fish stew slow-cooked over an open flame for hours.
 Also, don’t forget to visit Osijek, Slavonia’s capital.
 It boasts a vast historic core with Gothic architecture and cobblestone streets.

 Eat oysters in Mali Ston